 The council shall have the power and authority to grant franchises for the use and occupancy of streets, avenues, alleys and any and all public property belonging to or under the control of the city.
 Except as specifically authorized and provided otherwise by state law, no individual, organization, entity, political subdivision, corporation, public utility, or any provider of public service shall provide any service within the city requiring the use or occupancy of any street, public right-of-way or property without first being granted a franchise or permit to use such city facilities.
-The franchise ordinance or permit shall fully describe the terms of the agreements shall be explicit so as to protect the interests of the citizens and shall include but not be limited to the terms prescribed in this charter.
-No franchise ordinance or permit shall be passed except on two readings held after a public hearing for which ten (10) days notice is given, unless applicable state or federal law requires the issuance or permit will be approved in accordance with the procedure setablished by ordinance; and provided further that a franchise or permit for transportation services may be issued in accordance with the procedure established by ordinance.
+The franchise ordinance or permit shall fully describe the terms of the agreement and, regardless of the title given, shall be subject to the terms of this Article.
+The terms of such agreements shall be explicit so as to protect the interests of the citizens and shall include but not be limited to the terms prescribed in this charter.
+No franchise ordinance or permit shall be passed except on two readings held after a public hearing for which ten (10) days' notice is given.